CounselBench: A Large-Scale Expert Evaluation and Adversarial Benchmarking of Large Language Models in Mental Health Question Answering: Experiment Details

 \subsection{Evaluation by LLM Judges}

-In our analysis of LLM-as-Judges, we use Greedy Decoding with Llama models and set the temperature to 0 for other models.
+In our analysis of LLM-as-Judges, we use Greedy Decoding with Llama models, \texttt{temperature=1} for GPT-5 (because GPT-5 only allows for this fixed temperature), and set the temperature to 0 for other models.
 We include three experiments:

-Firstly, we asked LLMs to provide scores using the same criteria and the following prompt: \promptbox{ } Secondly, we asked LLMs to ``copy and paste" the medical advice / incorrect sentences/ toxic sentences from the response.
+Firstly, we asked LLMs to provide scores using the same criteria and \Cref{prompt:llm-judge}. \promptbox[prompt:llm-judge]{ } Secondly, we asked LLMs to ``copy and paste" the medical advice / incorrect sentences/ toxic sentences from the response (see \Cref{prompt:llm-judge-sentence-level}).
 This simulates our copy and paste question in our surveys.